-Supervised practice with assignments in churches, campus ministries, penal and correctional institutions, or social service and community agencies.
-Required.
+In addition to the weekly seminar, students will work under supervision in churches, campus ministries, penal and correctional institutions, or social service and community agencies, and have at least one conference each semester with the Director of Field Education.
+(Required for M.Div.
+Degree)